Military Spouse Leave Policy – New York

 “Period of military conflict” means a period of war declared by the United States Congress, or in which a member of a reserve component of the armed forces is ordered to active duty pursuant to applicable law.

 An eligible employee who is the spouse (including same-sex spouses) or registered domestic partner of a member of the armed forces of the United States, National Guard, or reserves who has been deployed during a period of military conflict to combat theater or combat zone of operations, shall be allowed up to ten (10) days of unpaid leave per deployment.
 Leave can be taken continuously or intermittently in days.

 Such leave shall be used only when the employee’s spouse or domestic partner is on leave from the armed forces of the United States, National Guard, or reserves while deployed during a period of military conflict to combat theater or combat zone of operations.

-Retaliation against the employee for requesting or obtaining such a leave is prohibited.
+Retaliation against an employee for requesting or obtaining such leave is prohibited.

 This leave does not affect or prevent the granting of any leave for military spouses afforded by the federal Family and Medical Leave Act (FMLA) or under any other applicable law or University policy, and may run concurrently.